ifad/clammit/README.md

 ## Building

-Clammit is requires the Go compiler, version 1.15 or above.
+Clammit requires the Go compiler, version 1.15 or above.
 It also requires `make` to ease compilation.
 The makefile is pretty simple, though, so you can perform its steps manually if you want.

 You will need external access to github and code.google.com to load the third-party packages that Clammit depends on: [go-clamd][] and [gcfg][].

-Once you have this, simple run:
+Once you have this, simply run:

 ```sh
 make